Patch

 Define the continuity.

-- Positional: Connect the patch surface without tangency to the surface edge.
+In the guide bar, select one of the following options:- Positional: Connect the patch surface without tangency to the surface edge.

 - Surface Tangency (G1): Fill the hole with a smooth, continuous patch without sharp edges at the seams.